forhead/nitro-examples/nitro-python-example/README.md

 - walletTable

 Colume
+- keyId: kms alias id which used for encryption for the private key
-- walletName: wallet name for this wallet
+- name: account name for this account
 - encryptedPrivateKey: encrypted wallet private key
-- publicKey: the public key of the wallet
+- address: the address key of the wallet
-- encryptedDatakey: the data key used to encrypt the private key
+- encryptedDataKey: the data key used to encrypt the private key
-- keyId: kms alias id which used for encryption for the private key

 ## IAM Role
 you need create a IAM Role which will be attached to EC2/EKS, it need have the access for kms and dynamodb. you need update this policy after your enclave image created with condition check of PCR